How Does An Escalation Clause in Real Estate Work

 For example, you may offer $300,000 on a home with an escalation clause stating that you will outbid other offers by $5,000 up to $321,000.
 So if another buyer makes an offer of $305,000, your escalation clause means that you will pay $310,000 for the home.

-The usefulness of an escalation clause is obvious if you are buying homes in an area where competing offers are common.
+An escalation clause’s usefulness is obvious if you are buying homes in an area where competing offers are common.
 You can put in your bid and feel more confident that you will still get the home as long as no other buyer outbids your ceiling.

 One of the buyers’ greatest frustrations is not knowing what it will take to get the home you REALLY want.
 Real Estate agents are often asked by their clients what they should offer.